How to Get Into Columbia University: Acceptance Rate & Strategies

 Columbia Acceptance Rate – Class of 2027

-The 60,377 applications submitted for a place in the 2021-22 freshman class represented roughly a 50% increase over two years ago.
-Just 2,253 were accepted which works out to 3.73%.
-This is down from the 6.3% clip for the Class of 2024, just two years ago.
+Columbia received 57,129 applications for a place in the Class of 2027.
+2,246 students were accepted.
+Thus, the Columbia acceptance rate is now 3.9%.
+This is down from the 6.3% clip for the Class of 2024, just three years ago.
 The last time that Columbia’s acceptance rate was in the double-digits was for the Class of 2012 (10.7%).

 Columbia Admissions – SAT, GPA, and Class Rank